eduvpn/documentation/GUEST_ACCESS.md

 to allow all participating servers to fetch it and allow users from your VPN service.

-You can find this Public Key by going to the "Info" tab in your VPN portal.
+You can find this Public Key by going to the "Info" tab,  with an admin account, in your VPN portal.
 Expand the "Server" section by clicking "More" and look for "Public Key" under "OAuth".
 It has the following form:

 ```
 k7.pub.ozEaVoU0p1HezQ41.HmV1WLVuRDoPiYoa2pP0qxP1YpWdKr5AoMdV_ZWl4i4